vysakh0/dravid/README.md

 drd --do "make the home image similar to the image" --image "~/Downloads/reference.png"
 ```

+### Security and Sandbox (important note)

+- Always try in a new directory for a fresh project.
+- For existing projects, create a separate git branch or a sandbox environment.
+Monitor the generated commands.
+Git add or commit when you get results.
+- Your file content will be sent to the your chosen LLM for response.
+Do not include sensitive files in the project.
+- Don't use hardcoded API_KEYS.
+Use .env and ensure it's part of .gitignore so the tool can skip reading it.
+-
 ## AI Models and Providers

 Dravid supports multiple AI providers and models to suit your needs.
 Here's an overview of the available options: